emeb/up5k_basic/README.md

     MEMORY SIZE?

-to which you answer with a <cr> to let it use all memory.
+to which you answer with 'enter' to let it use all memory.
 It then prompts
 with:

     TERMINAL WIDTH?

-Again, hit <cr> to use the default.
+Again, hit 'enter' to use the default.
 It then prints a welcome message and is ready to accept BASIC commands and code.
 You can find out more about how to use this version of BASIC here: https://www.pcjs.org/docs/c1pjs/